 It is best to take along electronic devices and other useful gadgets so that you can avoid unnecessary expenses.
 Bring along a sturdy laptop with specs complying to your course needs, chargers and cables for all the devices you are getting along, USB sticks and/or an external hard drive, so that you have a backup at all times.
 Trust us when we say ‘back-up’ is going to be your saving grace all through university.
 Imagine the horrors you will avoid when your assignment disappears on submission day or your laptop crashes with all your notes right before exams.

 Having a power extension is a good idea and comes in handy; with multiple devices in use simultaneously you will run out of wall sockets, take our word for it.
-Also, do not forget your headphones; they are brilliant in cancelling out a noisy neighbour.
+Also, do not forget your headphones; they are brilliant in canceling out a noisy neighbour.
 Lastly, carry a cheap spare phone.
 You could break, lose or have yours stolen.
 With all your expenses an unexpected dent in your bank might not be what you need.
 So play smart and carry a spare in your university essentials so that your family is not worried sick!

 To have a good night’s sleep on day 1 you need a pillow and duvet which you can buy once you get to university; you can, however, get your own bed sheet and pillowcase.
 Ensure that you carry a first aid kit as well as a sewing kit; trust us you do not want an unattended missing button or a knife cut.